RynoXLI/PSL/project1/project1_report.md

 ### Computer System

-For the evaluation of this report, we used a Ryzen 5600X w/ 32GB of RAM and (insert here Sean's computer)
+For the evaluation of this report, we used a Ryzen 5600X with 32GB of RAM for all 10 training/test splits.

 ### Execution Time